johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ![Enter URL for allowed sites in Web content filtering.](media/microsoft-edge-web-content-filtering/pic5.png)

 > [!TIP]
 > Instead of adding the URLs manually, you can import them in bulk using a .csv or .json file with the **Import** option.
-You could also bulk export the list if you want to re-use it for a different group/policy.
+You could also bulk export the list if you want to reuse it for a different group/policy.

 Similarly, if you want to block a particular URL or list of URLs, you can repeat the previous steps in the **Blocked sites** section.